 Even small birds can have bad tempers, as any backyard birder who feeds hummingbirds well knows.
-These tiny birds often have the biggest attitudes, and hummingbird aggression can be entertaining to watch.
-This hummingbird behavior, however, can be a problem for other hummers at backyard feeders when one aggressive bird may chase many others away from the feeding area.
+These tiny birds often have the biggest attitudes, and their aggression can make for an entertaining show.
+However, this hummingbird behavior can be a problem for other hummers at backyard feeders when one aggressive bird may chase many others away from the feeding area.

 How Hummingbirds Show Aggression

-- Sounds: Loud, fast-paced chirping, buzzing or chittering is one way to get an intruder's attention and let them know an area is already claimed.
+Loud, fast-paced chirping, buzzing, or chittering is one way to get an intruder's attention and let them know an area is already claimed.
 When a resident hummingbird spots an intruder, it may raise the volume or quicken the pace of its songs and calls to advertise and strengthen its territorial claim.

-- Posture: Threat postures show off a hummingbird's size and strength to discourage unwelcome guests.
-A male hummingbird may flare his gorget to show off its colors more brightly, a sign of his strength and health that could dissuade intruders.
-Other aggressive postures include flaring the tail, raising feathers on the crown, spreading or raising the wings and pointing the bill at the intruder like a dagger.
+Threat postures show off a hummingbird's size and strength to discourage unwelcome guests.
+A male hummingbird may flare his gorget to show its colors more brightly, a sign of his strength and health that could dissuade intruders.
+Other aggressive postures include flaring the tail, raising feathers on the crown, spreading or raising the wings, and pointing the bill at the intruder like a dagger.

-- Dives: An angry hummingbird may first hover in front of the intruder—whether it is another hummingbird, another animal or even a human—and then fly high above them before diving nearly straight down right at the intruder.
+An angry hummingbird may first hover in front of the intruder—whether it is another hummingbird, another animal, or even a human—and then fly high above them before diving nearly straight down right at the intruder.
 The base of the dive is usually marked with a sharp chirp sound made from the tail feather position, and that sound acts as another warning to unwelcome guests.

-- Chase: Chasing away intruders is a common way hummingbirds are territorial and show aggression.
+Chasing away intruders is a common way hummingbirds are territorial and show aggression.
 A dominant hummingbird may first confront the intruder, often at a feeding area, before charging at them and following them far away from the feeder or flowerbeds.
-These chases are often accompanied by angry chirps and other sounds.
+Angry chirps and other sounds often accompany these chases.

 Curbing Hummingbird Aggression